palomacardoso/Spotify-Clone/README.md

-# Spotify_Clone
+# Spotify Clone
- Versão WEB da página de apresentação do Spotify utilizando HTML / CSS e BootStrap.
+WEB version of Spotify's presentation page using HTML / CSS and BootStrap.

  **DeskTop:**